Ugo/docker-gnuplot/README.md

 # docker-gnuplot
-A simple docker image for gnuplot
+A collection of a dockerfiles for a variety of applications.